 In Search of Truth

 The Bereans were commended by Paul in Acts 17 for receiving the message "with great eagerness and examining the Scriptures every day to see if what Paul said was true."
-We are open to all who desire to search the Scriptures as good "bereans."
+This Small Church does in-depth Bible study and is open to all who desire to search the Scriptures as good "Bereans."

 Parents of Teens

 This is a dynamic group of parents navigating their way through the joys and pains of life with teenaged children.
 They tackle many of the issues bombarding our Teens (and us!) during this stage of life.
 Together, we can learn from the Bible—and from the wisdom of each other—better ways to handle the curve balls that get thrown our way.
 Often, laughter is the best medicine.
 Just knowing we are not alone is reassuring.
 This Small Church is highly interactive as people regularly share stories, ask questions, and engage with the issues pertaining to parenting teens.
 Plus, they enjoy social events and service projects.
 The class meets during the school year and takes a break during the summer.

 Grace Cafe Dining Room • Teaching Leader: Greg Sandvig

 Trail Mix is a tasty blend of adults who are starting to experience the empty nest time of life.
 We will study God's Word, encourage one another, and "mix" in some fun as we travel the "trail" together and leave a trail of good works behind us.